sseifeln/CablingStudies/README.md

 # CablingStudies

-A simple python script written to quickly calcualte the number of read-out chips/modules connected to a DTC in the CMS Outer Tracker Upgrade.
+A simple python script written to quickly count the number of read-out chips and/or modules connected to a DTC in the CMS Outer Tracker Upgrade.